There’s nothing wrong with not having sex

 PURPOSELY AVOIDING SEX IS A GREAT TIME TO HAVE YOUR OWN AWAKENINGNot having sex can be a time to let go of social pressures and engage in nonsexual activities that bring you pleasure and soothe you, just like sexual activities offer others.
 Not having sex can be a time to create a deeper relationship — but instead of doing that with another person, you’re prioritizing you.

 While sex can offer feelings of warmth and connection, boost your immune system, and help you burn calories, it’s definitely not the only way to get these benefits.
+Then you can even find sex contacts online if you would like a more casual encounter so they are a great choice for a bit of naughty fun.

 If sex means you can express various sexual interests with a partner and enjoy another person’s body, a celibacy period could: